 Architects and Designers in Dementia Care – Beyond Safety

-What can you as a designer add to a care environment that makes it interesting and engaging to residents?
+Eldercare design is, in many ways, different from other design projects.
+Design for dementia care adds even more variables.
+What can you as a designer add to a care environment that makes it safe, interesting and engaging to residents?
 The layout and the décor that you include in your design becomes a part of an overall therapy regimen.

 A beautiful or otherwise interesting picture or painting on the wall brightens any room.
 A piece of art that can be touched, listened to, or that provides some other form of sensory feedback becomes what we like to call dementia therapy without drugs.
 As designers you are not concerned with drugs and medicine in the treatment of dementia, and neither are we.
 The pillars of our treatment recommendations are stimulation, engagement, and recreation.